Begin Main Content Area

 Harmful Algal Blooms

 A harmful algal bloom (HAB) occurs when certain kinds of microscopic organisms multiply and produce toxins in a waterbody or waterway.
 The microscopic organisms that most commonly cause HABs in Pennsylvania's fresh and brackish waters are cyanobacteria, or blue-green algae.
 While cyanobacteria are a natural part of many aquatic ecosystems, under certain conditions, like high nutrients and warm temperatures, some kinds of cyanobacteria can produce cyanotoxins.
 HABs can form at any time but most often in late summer or early fall.
+HABs may move and their toxicity may change rapidly, requiring ongoing surveillance and response throughout the season.

 People and animals can encounter HABs that are in the environment by physically touching, ingesting, and inhaling cyanobacteria and/or cyanobacteria toxins while swimming and boating; eating fish caught in contaminated water; using contaminated water to prepare food; or drinking contaminated water.
 For dogs and livestock, eating scum or algae and licking fur after swimming in contaminated water could be HABs exposures.

 Pennsylvania Harmful Algal Blooms (HABs) Dashboard: This interactive dashboard displays HAB-related water sampling data from 2018 – present.
-The dashboard integrates field and laboratory data to increase public awareness of HABs and assist individuals in making decisions to prevent/minimize HAB exposures from recreational waterbodies.
+The dashboard integrates field and laboratory data to increase public awareness of HABs and assist individuals in making decisions to prevent/minimize HAB exposures from recreational.
 The Harmful Algal Blooms (HABs) Dashboard User Guide provides information on the data used to create the dashboard and delivers guidance on how to use the dashboard.

 Harmful Algal Blooms (HABS) in PA training This course describes harmful algal blooms (HABs) and explores the response strategies that have been employed by agencies in the Commonwealth of Pennsylvania.
 The learner will discover the coordination and implementation of response activities among Commonwealth agencies to minimize the public's exposure to HABs and reduce negative impact of HABs.